fang64/terra-master-os-on-vm/README.md

   - Then exit the terminal and shutdown the vm.
   - Now you'll have a working USB Image to use with a VM to run the TOS or Terra-Master OS.

 If you want to skip these steps I'll include a prebuilt image that I made.
-It's named tnas-usb-32gb.img and is 32GB in size in the repo.
+It's named tnas-usb-32gb.img.xz and is in the repo.
+You'll need to decompress it first.

 ## Running the VM
 - Running with Virt Manager